Elvis impersonator: Films

 3000 Miles to Graceland is a 2001 thriller film, starring Kurt Russell, Kevin Costner, Courteney Cox Arquette, David Arquette, Bokeem Woodbine, Christian Slater, and Kevin Pollak.
 It is a story of theft and betrayal, revolving around a plot to rob the Riviera Casino during a convention of Elvis impersonators in Las Vegas.
 The films also featured many real Elvis Tribute Artists from Las Vegas as background players, dancers and extras.

 Bubba Ho-Tep is the title of a novella by Joe R. Lansdale which originally appeared in the anthology The King Is Dead: Tales of Elvis Post-Mortem (edited by Paul M. Sammon, Delta 1994) and was adapted as a 2002 horror-black comedy film starring Bruce Campbell as Elvis Presley—who escaped the pressures of his fame long ago by impersonating an Elvis impersonator and is now a resident in a nursing home.
 The film version also stars Ossie Davis as Jack, a black man who claims to be John F. Kennedy.
 He says he was patched up after the assassination in Dallas, dyed black, and abandoned by Lyndon B. Johnson.
 The film was directed by Don Coscarelli.

 Honeymoon in Vegas is a 1992 comedic movie which was directed by Andrew Bergman.
 Jack Singer, played by Nicolas Cage, encounters a group of "Flying Elvises" (skydiving Elvis impersonators) while trying to reunite with his fiancée.
 Pop singer Bruno Mars, only six years old at the time, has a small role as a young Elvis impersonator.
 It also featured Clearance Giddens, a black Elvis.

 Almost Elvis is a 75-minute 2001 documentary film that follows a variety of professional Elvis impersonators such as they prepare for a large annual contest in Memphis, Tennessee.

 Elvis Extravaganza is a 60-minute 2009 Elvis impersonator documentary featuring amateur Elvis impersonators and their quest for the title of the "World's Finest Elvis Impersonator."

 Elvis Has Left the Building a film in which a woman kills multiple Elvis impersonators.

 Lilo & Stitch is a 2002 animated Disney movie that has Stitch, a blue alien, impersonate Elvis for a scene.
 The film's soundtrack contains multiple Elvis songs with the titular Hawaiian girl named Lilo being a huge fan.

+Happy Feet is a 2006 animated movie where the protagonist's father, Memphis, is an Elvis caricature donning his iconic wiggle and voice.

 The Boss Baby is a 2017 animated DreamWorks movie that has the titular baby and a boy named Tim board a plane of Elvis impersonators so they can get to Las Vegas to stop his nemesis from enacting his evil plan.